kwadzi/ror-dw-2015/guides/ruby-basics.md

 # Loops

 Things like `for` and `while`.
-The exist in Ruby but we like the others!
+They exist in Ruby but we like the others!

 ## The `each` method